-If you’re a learner driver in the Oldham area, you would have originally taken your practical test at Failsworth test centre.
-Unfortunately, the centre has now closed, but there are other practical test centres in Greater Manchester to head to.
-Whichever centre you choose, if you live in or around Failsworth, you’ll still need to know about the area.
-Keep reading to find out more information about the Failsworth area, previous pass rates and much more.
+If you're a learner driver located in or around the Oldham area, you would have previously taken your practical test at Failsworth test centre.
+Unfortunately, the test centre has now closed, but there are other practical test centres in Greater Manchester to head to—the closest of which is Chadderton.
+Whichever centre you choose to head to, it's still useful to know a bit more about the area around Failsworth.
+Read on for information regarding pass rates, test routes and much more.

 There are no parking spaces at this centre